mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

-## Stage 1: Refining SNOMED CT Data
+## Sub-step 1: Refining SNOMED CT Data

-In this stage, we refined the integration of SNOMED CT data by focusing on the descriptions and relationships established in previous stages.
+In this sub-step, we refined the integration of SNOMED CT data by focusing on the descriptions and relationships established in previous Sub-steps.
 We considered those SNOMED CT codes that were mapped from Activities, Activities domain, and ICD to SNOMED CT codes up to the root concept.

 - **Data Selection**:
     - SNOMED CT codes that were successfully mapped.